shirushimori/comfy-vids/README.md

 ## Troubleshooting

 ### Videos not loading
-- Check `data.json` format is valid JSON
+- Check `data.json` format is valid JSON (use [JSONLint](https://jsonlint.com) to validate)
 - Verify iframe URLs are correct
 - Check browser console for errors (F12)
+- Ensure Abyss.to or your video host is accessible

+### Videos not appearing after editing data.json
+- Save the file
+- Hard refresh browser (Ctrl+Shift+R or Cmd+Shift+R)
+- Check JSON syntax is valid
+- Verify all required fields are present

+### Thumbnails not showing
+- Verify Catbox.moe link is correct
+- Check image format is supported (JPG, PNG, WebP)
+- Ensure URL is accessible
+- Try a different image hosting service

 ### Settings not saving
 - Ensure local storage is enabled